 - Client lists (see, for example, Gordon v.
 Schwartz, 147 Cal.
 App.
 2d 213, 217 (1956)).

 - Marketing plans.

 - Pricing and discount structures.

 - Unpatented inventions (see, for example, Sketchley v.
-Lipkin (1950) 99 Cal.
+Lipkin, 99 Cal.
 App.
-2d 849, 854).
+2d 849, 854 (1950)).

 - Business methods.

 - Production processes.

 - Product plans and designs (see, for example, Vacco Indus., Inc. v.
-Van Den Berg (1992) 5 Cal.
+Van Den Berg, 5 Cal.
 App.
-4th 34, 50).
+4th 34, 50 (1992)).

 - Recipes and chemical formulas (see, for example, Brescia v.
-Angelin (2009) 172 Cal.
+Angelin, 172 Cal.
 App.
-4th 133, 151).
+4th 133, 151 (2009)).

 - Software algorithms and source code.

 Other California cases have held that certain information is not subject to protection as a trade secret.
 For example, one court noted that source code generally is deemed a trade secret.
 However, the court distinguished, background information, such as business requirements and high level design specifications incorporated in released software and evident to the user in its operation is not protected by trade secret law.
 (Agency Solutions.Com, LLC v.
-TriZetto Grp., Inc. (E.D.
+TriZetto Grp., Inc., 819 F. Supp.
+2d 1001, 1017 (E.D.
 Cal.
-2011) 819 F. Supp.
-2d 1001, 1017 and see Kim Laube & Co., Inc. v.
-Wahl Clipper Corp.
-(C.D.
-Cal., Mar.
-8, 2013) 2013 WL 12084741, at 5 n.3.)
+2011).)

 Another court found that training conducted by a radio station to give its traffic announcers a particular "quality, sound, and personality" was not a protectable trade secret.
 The court reasoned that specialized training given to employees to develop their subjective characteristics merely emphasized personal qualities, but was not part of the informational base belonging to the company.
 (Metro Traffic Control, Inc. v.
-Shadow Traffic Network (1994) 22 Cal.
+Shadow Traffic Network, 22 Cal.
 App.
-4th 853, 862-63 (description of trade secrets failed to describe information other than employees' ability to satisfy employer's requirements).)
+4th 853, 862-63 (1994) (description of trade secrets failed to describe information other than employees' ability to satisfy employer's requirements).)

 Customer lists are not always protected.
 For example, in American Paper & Packaging Products, Inc. v.
-Kirgan, a customer list was not deemed a trade secret where the information was "generally known in the trade and already used by good faith competitors" ((1986) 183 Cal.
+Kirgan, a customer list was not deemed a trade secret where the information was "generally known in the trade and already used by good faith competitors" (183 Cal.
 App.
-3d 1318, 1326).
-The more difficult the list was to compile and the more detail that is attached to it (for example, customer history, whether an individual is a decision maker, preferences, and the like), typically the more likely the list is deemed a trade secret.
+3d 1318, 1326 (Cal.
+Ct.
+App.
+1986)).
+The more difficult the list was to compile and the more detail that is attached to it (for example, customer history, whether an individual is a decision maker, preferences, and the like), typically the more likely the list is deemed a trade secret (see, for example, Sun Distrib.
+Co., LLC v.
+Corbett, 2018 WL 4951966, at \3-4 (S.D.
+Cal.
+Oct.
+12, 2018)).
 Business use of social media, such as LinkedIn, can make customer identity more readily known outside the company.

 California, like nearly every state, offers some trade secret protection under its adopted version of the Uniform Trade Secrets Act.
 California has adopted a modified version of the Uniform Trade Secrets Act (CUTSA) (Cal.
 Civ.
-Code §§ 3426 to 3426.11; see State Q&A, Trade Secret Laws: California).
+Code §§ 3426 to 3426.11; see State Q&A, Trade Secret Laws: California (8-504-5513)).